tokio-rs/website-next/content/tokio/tutorial/async.md

 Asynchronous rust functions return futures.
 Futures must have `poll` called on them to advance their state.
 Futures are composed of other futures.
-So, the question is, what calls `poll` on the very most outter future?
+So, the question is, what calls `poll` on the very most outer future?

-Recall from earlier, in order to run asynchronous functions, they must either be passed to `tokio::spawn` or be the main function annotated with `#[tokio::main]`.
+Recall from earlier, to run asynchronous functions, they must either be passed to `tokio::spawn` or be the main function annotated with `#[tokio::main]`.
 This results in submitting the generated outer future to the Tokio executor.
 The executor is responsible for calling `Future::poll` on the